Universitat Rovira i Virgili, Spain

 Courses and Credits

-It is required that students participating in the URV exchange program have at least minimal Spanish language ability.
+It is required that students participating in the URV exchange program have at least minimal Spanish language ability (equivalent to two years of high school Spanish or at least one semester of college-level Spanish).
 Students will have the option to take selected courses in English, and those with approved language skills may take courses in Spanish.
 All students must take at least one language course in Catalan or Spanish and students can earn up to 15 ILR elective credits.

 View URV's course offerings in the Faculty of Business and Economics here: URV Faculty of Business and Economics Courses